dezh-tech/alienos/README.md

 For a more structured deployment, use **Docker Compose**:

 1. **use `compose.yml`**
-use the exist compose file in the alienos directory
+Use the existing compose file in the alienos directory

 2. **Run with Compose**
    ```sh